Pomax/are-we-flying/docs/index.md

 Much better.
 200 feet is quite doable for the Top Rudder, and you can see the heading transitioning quite well, too.
 And tell me this isn't the best way to enjoy Tahiti.

 ![image-20230527184208114](./tahiti.png)

+***REPHRASE/RELOCATE: What happens is that we've just bolted cruise control onto an ultralight.
+Madness!
+Glorious madness.
+This plane was never meant to fly this stable, and I'm here for it.
+And if you made it this far into the tutorial, you are too, probably.
+But.... we can do better.
+Or rather, we can do more.***

+####

 #### De Havilland DHC-2 "Beaver"